neerajram30/Eventos/README.md

 # Eventos
-MERN stack application to list events
+MERN stack application to list events and search for events in nearby area.